FrancescoMinisini/projects/README.md

-##Run the Code and Deploy the Graph:
+#Run the Code and Deploy the Graph:
     bash: make graph
-    This command runs the analysis and then generates a graph using Python.

-##Change the Stock Analyzed:
+#Change the Stock Analyzed:
     Modify the stock symbol and timescale in the Python script data_download.py.

-##Setup
+#Setup
     To ensure all necessary packages are installed for both the C++ and Python parts of the project, use the following command:

-##Prerequisites
+#Prerequisites
     C++ Compiler: Ensure you have a C++ compiler installed (e.g., g++).
     Python: Ensure you have Python installed along with pip.

-##Installation
+#Installation
     Install Python Dependencies:
     pip install pandas matplotlib yfinance